MartijnvdB/Signalbox/README.md

 Network credentials should be made available in a file 'credentials.h', looking like this:

 > #define SSID "yourssid"
 > #define PASSWORD "somepassword"
 > #define CONNECTION_ID "MQTTclientID"
 > #define CLIENT_NAME "MQTTclientname"
 > #define CLIENT_PASSWORD "MQTT password"

-## To do
-Use an external interrupt with the pushbutton.

 # Target systems
 The code is written for the NodeMCU (ESP8266).
 It should be easy to run this on many other devices, provided the libraries that it uses are supported: